~ a short story

 “This wanderlust that has always been so much a part of me,” Adeline said.
 “It has drawn me to places, to sights and sounds… And experiences.
 That I think … I believe cannot truly be captured by the written word.”

 Adeline turned to stare Gil, whose expression was blank and in awe.
 Has he heard anything she has said?
 Sophie wondered with annoyance.
 I am cursed, here to hear everything…

 “So when you say ‘you could write a book about it’, what you really mean is that you’ve … had a lot of experiences,” Gil reasoned.
 “A lot of accumulated material for such a thing…” His eyes fluttered, voice crackled.
-“But that a book would not do it justice.”
+“But that a book would not – could not – do it justice.”

 Adeline nodded.
 Sophie sighed and looked into the distance directly behind them.
 A single traveler, the final one within their troupe trailed the others.
 She wondered about him.
 Who he was.
 What had brought him here.
 She’d heard just about enough of the traveler and the writer.
 She wanted something new.
 Something different…

-When she looked ahead again, seeing that the others had left her in their dust, already moved far up on the trail, she hurried to join them without a thought, the instincts of being left away from the core striking at her without mercy.
+When she looked ahead again, seeing that the others had left her in their dust, already moved far up on the trail, she hurried to join them without a thought, the instinctive fears of being left away from the core striking at her without mercy.